JoseCastilloExperian/edqCommerceCloud/manual.md

 	} else return false;
 }
 ```
+Note: The results from Pro Web Address (Verification Engine) may vary depending on the layout that you have configured.

 ####  2.1.4\.
 Global Intuitive
 Global Intuitive will correct your address in real time while your typing down your address in the address field box.